Give us a Call

 Does your child struggle with reading and comprehension?
-Does your child face difficulties with expressing him/herself in writing?
+Does your child face difficulties with expressing himself /herself in writing?

 These skills are obtained through literacy training.
 Literacy is our ability to read and write.

-A Speech and Language Therapist, with the support of the family and school teachers, can help improve your child’s reading and writing skills, necessary to succeed at school and future career, and recommend tools that will help your child develop these skills.
+A Speech and Language Therapist, with the support of the family and school teachers, may be able to help improve your child’s reading and writing skills, which are necessary to succeed at school and in their future careers, and recommend tools that will help your child develop these skills.

 What is the purpose of literacy?

-Building a student's comprehension, writing skills and overall skills in communication is the definitive goal of literacy instruction.
+Building a student's comprehension, writing skills, and overall communication skills is the definitive goal of literacy instruction.

 Why is literacy education important?

-To be able to absorb the written word in everyday life students need literacy.
+To be able to absorb the written word in everyday life, students need literacy.
 Just think of how often you use reading skills in your everyday life.
-In order to communicate successfully, keep up with the volume information, and understand the issues that are shaping our world we need to teach our kids reading and writing skills.
+In order to communicate successfully, keep up with the volume of information, and understand the issues that are shaping our world, we need to teach our kids reading and writing skills.

 What is the power of literacy?